Learn how to get certified in divorce real estate and why CDREs get leads and listing from divorce attorneys.

 And when people say, and I think Chad, you can, you could probably relate to this, but when people say I want to go after divorce attorneys to get real estate leads, understand, first of all, be careful what you wish for.
 Because when lawyers are on a case in a family law court, in a divorce, those tend to be the highest conflict cases.

 So you’re dealing with restraining orders.
 Substance abuse.
-A lot of times personality disorders, behavioral issues.
+A lot of times personality disorders, and behavioral issues.
 There are a lot of complexities that go into the

 Chad Corbett: – like incarceration –